kgyrtkirk/druid/.github/BENCHMARKING.md

 - Locates benchmark script at `.github/benchmarks/{suite-name}`
 - Builds the benchmarks module
 - Executes benchmark script with `-rf json -rff benchmark-results.json` arguments
-- Prepares directory structure: `benchmark-results/{suite-name}/{suite-name}.json`
+- Prepares directory structure: `benchmark-results/{suite-name}/current.json`

 **`.github/scripts/push_benchmark_results`**
-- Takes one or more JSON result files as arguments
+- No arguments required - auto-detects suite names from directory structure
+- Scans `benchmark-results/*/current.json` to find available suites
 - Requires `.druid-bench` repository to be checked out (by workflow)
-- Errors if repository not found
+- Errors if repository not found or no results found
-- For each file:
+- For each suite:
-  - Derives suite name from path
-  - Copies to `benchmark-results/{suite-name}/{commit-sha}.json`
+  - Copies `current.json` directly to `{commit-sha}.json` in bench repo
   - Creates/updates branch symlink (if `BRANCH_NAME` is set, only on fast-forward)
-- Makes single commit with all changes
+- Makes single commit with all suites
 - Pushes to the benchmark repository
 - Prints comparison URLs for all suites